Update this article: Export

 Overview

 The Czech Republic is situated in central Europe and consists of three historical provinces: Bohemia, Moravia and Czech Silesia.
-Most borders follow mountain ranges; only southern Moravia and part of Silesia form part of wider basins of the Danube and Oder.
-The country borders the German states of Bavaria and Saxony, Poland, Slovakia and the Austrian states of Upper and Lower Austria.
+Most borders follow mountain ranges; only southern Moravia and part of Silesia form part of the wider basins of the Danube and Oder.
+The country neighbours the German states of Bavaria and Saxony, the countries Poland, Slovakia and the Austrian provinces of Upper and Lower Austria.

-People are mostly Czech, with a small minority of Poles in the eastern part of Silesia, while a Slovak and Vietnamese population is spread throughout the country.
-Czech is the official language.
+The population is mostly Czechs, with a small minority of Poles in the eastern tip of Moravia-Silesia which is bilingual in official communications, while a Slovak and Vietnamese population is spread throughout the country.
+Czech is the official language but Slovaks also use their language in official communications.

 General information